New from ACTIVE: Check out our latest products here

 The Proper Fit

-At the same time, however, you don’t want it to be too tight.
-You can tell if it’s too tight if it’s painful restrictive or if you can’t freely move your legs or arms.
-In some cases, it might also feel like it’s riding up in your crotch area.
+At the same time, you don’t want it to be too tight.
+You can tell if it’s too tight if it’s painful, restrictive or if you can’t freely move your legs or arms.

 The Importance of Rinsing Your Wetsuit